withaarzoo/E-Commerce-Website/README.md

 ## [Watch it on youtube](https://youtu.be/kSoen4NJnY0)
 ### Responsive-E-Commerce-Website---AroNus

-- Responsive Clothing Landing Page Using HTML CSS & JavaScript.
+- Responsive Clothing Landing Page Using HTML CSS & JavaScript
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Smooth scrolling in each section.